myers/Pogic/README.md

 # Pogic

-This is a Minecraft Client Side Mod that will download other client mods as requested by a server.
-Using this you can add new creatures to your SMP server.
+This is a Minecraft client/server mod that will allow SMP servers tell clients to download and run mods.
+Using this you can add new creatures to your SMP server, and that's just the tip of the iceburg.

 The client side mods are run in a Java sandbox keeping your computer safe from evil servers out there.
+There is a limit API that the client mods can make use of, but that API will grow.

 ## Prerelease Demo Video